googleapis/google-cloud-cpp/doc/contributor/howto-guide-find-missing-service-protos.md

         xargs sed -e 's;@com_google_googleapis//;;' -e 's;:;/;'
 ```

-How we can search for any files that have a gRPC service definition:
+Now we can search for any files that have a gRPC service definition:

 ```shell
 git ls-files -- 'external/googleapis/protolists/*.list' | \